 To “communicate” is only to impart or exchange information or opinion.

-So, conveying isn’t the key; however, we must come to the full knowledge and understanding of who and what we are trying to communicate in all our relationships.
+So, conveying isn’t the main key; however, you must come to the full knowledge and understanding of who you are communicating with and what you are trying to communicate.

 God’s purpose for relationships